rchillyard/TableParser/README.md

 _hasHeader_ is used to define if there is a header row in the first line of the file (or sequence of strings) to be parsed.
 _forgiving_, which defaults to _false_, can be set to _true_ if you expect that some rows will not parse, but where this will not invalidate your dataset as a whole.
+_multiline_ is used to allow (or disallow when false) quoted strings to span multiple lines.

-In forgiving mode, any exceptions thrown in the parsing of a row are collected and then printed to _System.err_ at the conclusion of the parsing of the table.
+In forgiving mode, any exceptions thrown in the parsing of a row are collected and then logged.
 _rowParser_ is the specific parser for the _Row_ type (see below).
 _builder_ is used by the _parse_ method.
 _parse_ is the main method of _TableParser_ and takes a _Seq\[String]_ and yields a _Try\[Table]_.